Ikšķile: Moving of the Livonian Bishopric Center

-In 1638 the municipality of Ikšķile included eight manors, the richest of which being the Ikšķile and Tīnūžu manors.
-By the 19th century there were two manors left in the Ikšķile municipality, the Ikšķile and Berkava manors.
-After the formation of Ogre, which originally belonged to the Ikšķile municipality, the area of Ikšķile parish was gradually reduced.
+In 1638 the municipality of Ikšķile included eight manors, the richest being the Ikšķile and Tīnūžu manors.
+By the 19th century, there were two manors left: Ikšķile and Berkava.
+After the formation of Ogre, which originally belonged to the Ikšķile municipality, the parish area was gradually reduced.

-The castle of Ikšķile was destroyed in the 17th century, and the church (which was rebuilt many times) was destroyed in 1916 by German artillery.
-In 1933 a new Lutheran church was erected near Ikšķile, near the station.
-Due to the construction of the Riga Hydroelectric Power Plant and the reservoir, the ruins of the first stone church were preserved in the 1970s; the island on which they are now located was increased and strengthened.
-The ruins of Ikšķile manor, as well as a castle, are below the water of the reservoir.
+The original castle was destroyed in the 17th century, and the oft-rebuilt church was destroyed in 1916 by German artillery.
+In 1933 a new Lutheran church was erected near the railway station.
+Ikšķile became an urban-type settlement in 1968, and received full town rights in 1992.
+Due to the construction of the Riga Hydroelectric Power Plant and its reservoir in the 1970s, the ruins of the castle and manor were flooded, but the ruins of the first stone church were preserved on an artificially raised and fortified island.